What is Apple CarPlay®?

-So those are the major changes to Apple CarPlay in the iOS 13 update.
+So those were the major changes to Apple CarPlay in the iOS 13 update.
 Continue reading and watching below to learn more about CarPlay basics and how you can more safely use your favorite iPhone functions from the driver's seat.

 See CarPlay in action